sottakuapp/sottaku-yomitan/CONTRIBUTING.md

 - What the problem, question, or request is.
 - What browser is being used.
-- What version of Yomitan is being used.
+- What version of Sottaku-Yomitan is being used.
 - If applicable, an export of the settings file.

 # Development